ugyenpenjor1/plotunmarked/README.md

 <img src="man/figures/cov_plot.png" width="60%" />
 </p>

-A similar plot can be made for model-averaged coefficient using the `plot_modavg_response()` function.
+A similar plot can be made for the model-averaged coefficient using the `plot_modavg_response()` function.

 ``` r